datastaxdevs/workshop-graphql-netflix/README.md

 ![astra-cli](tutorial/images/astra-cli-dsbulk.png?raw=true)

-That's it! all 6000+ movies should be loaded and ready to go!
+That's it!
+All 6000+ movies should be loaded and ready to go!